toksaitov/monet/Readme.md

 Ensure that the following hosts can be resolved into IP addresses of the actual services on your setup

-* *monet-queue-db*: to an instance of a Redis database with a task queue
+* *monet-queue-db*: resolve to an instance of a Redis database with a task queue

-* *monet-task-db*: to an instance of a Mongo database with a collection of tasks
+* *monet-task-db*: resolve to an instance of a Mongo database with a collection of tasks

-* *monet-artwork-db*: to an instance of a Mongo database with a collection of artworks
+* *monet-artwork-db*: resolves to an instance of a Mongo database with a collection of artworks

 There are many approaches that you can use for name resolution.
-You can add entries to `/etc/hosts` manually, setup a DNS server or utilize Docker Networks to manage `hosts` files across services automatically.
+You can add entries to `/etc/hosts` manually, setup a DNS server or utilize Docker Networks to manage `/etc/hosts` files across containers automatically.

 ## Usage